silvacms/documentation/source/silva/contents/forms.rst

       :return: a tuple containing the data and a list of potential errors.

-As example, we can make a contact form.
-We need first a form description:
+As example, we are creating a contact form.
+We first need a form description:

 .. code-block:: python
    :linenos: